Galaxy922/GCFAggMVC/README.md

 ## Citation

-If you find our work useful in your research, please consider citing:
+If you find our work useful in your research, please cite the following paper:

 ```latex
 @InProceedings{Yan_2023_CVPR,